ingo/ingo.github.io/_recipes/colombian_beef_and_potato_empanadas.md

 time: 1 hour, plus cooling
 title: Colombian Beef and Potato Empanadas
 ---

-Colombian empanadas are typically quite small — a couple of bites each — and have a crisp corn crust.
+There are a wide range of fillings you’ll find across Colombia, but this meat-and-potato mixture is the most common.
+These miniature Colombian empanadas have an iconic crispy corn crust.
+While many fillings are found across Colombia, the most classic version contains sauteed beef, potatoes, onions and olives.
+The little empanadas make the perfect snack, with the shattering corn crust giving way to the savory, hearty filling within.
+Be sure to make extra as they disappear quickly!Colombian empanadas are typically quite small — a couple of bites each — and have a crisp corn crust.
 There are a wide range of fillings you’ll find across Colombia, but this meat-and-potato mixture is the most common.
 Small yellow potatoes called papas criollas are the potato of choice here, but they are nearly impossible to find in the United States, so I use Yukon Gold instead.
 My wife’s family typically keeps the seasonings simple — salt, pepper and a dash of paprika — though many recipes include cumin or Triguisar, a powdered seasoning mix that contains ground cumin, paprika, achiote, turmeric and garlic.
 I season my filling with a little chicken bouillon, but you could use plain salt instead.
 The filling uses half an onion and half a tomato, so save the other half for the fresh, cilantro-based ají, to serve with the empanadas.

 ### Ingredients